 It was an historic royal wedding which created a consort.
 When Silvia Sommerlath married King Carl XVI Gustaf of Sweden on June 19th 1976, she became the country’s queen as she said her vows.
-Decades later, this bride and groom’s eldest child chose to marry on the same date as her parents.
-Crown Princess Victoria of Sweden’s decision to wed on her mum and dad’s anniversary has given a whole new layer of history to this special date.
+The couple are now marking their 45th wedding anniversary.
 Let’s rewind to June 19th 1976 for the wedding of King Carl XVI Gustaf and Queen Silvia of Sweden.Embed from Getty Images

 Carl XVI Gustaf had been King of Sweden for just over two years when he confirmed he would marry Silvia Sommerlath, whom he had met at the 1972 Munich Olympics where she was working.
 The king famously said things ”just clicked” between them at that moment and they announced their engagement on March 12th 1976.
 The wedding date was set for June 19th when Silvia would become the first woman to marry a reigning King of Sweden in almost 200 years.
 The night before the wedding, a special gala show was put on as part of the celebrations with ABBA taking to the stage where they performed ‘Dancing Queen’ for the first time.Embed from Getty Images